 Credit shortfall insurance is necessary if your car is stolen or written off in an accident and your insurance only covers the market, retail or trade value of your vehicle.

 For example, say you buy a car for R200 000 and the car is financed.
 You insure the car for its retail value and opt for credit shortfall insurance.
 And if the car is stolen months later when the retail value is R150 000 – you would still owe the bank R180 000.
 So, the shortfall amount is R30 000, which is covered by the credit shortfall cover.
-If you did not take credit shortfall cover, you’d have cover this amount from your own back pocket.
+If you did not take the additional cover, you’d have to settle this amount from your own back pocket.

 2 | Financing a car from a home loan or mortgage

-If you already have a home loan with an access facility, taking money out of your home loan facility may be the cheapest way of financing a vehicle.
+If you already have a home loan with an access facility, taking money out of your home loan facility may be the less expensive way of financing a vehicle.
 This is because, in general, the interest rate on your home loan will be lower than with a car loan.

 work, since your home loan is already in place